 This past week I was looking for some party decorations and couldn’t find them anywhere.
 I spent several hours of my life thinking about and looking for a particular party tablecloth.
 But then I cleaned out a cabinet and found it stuffed in the back of the shelf.
 I took a few minutes to organize that cabinet and now I have all my tablecloths neatly organized and ready for our next party.
 Being organized helps us lay our hands on the things we need without having to waste hours of our day searching.

-It may take some time up front to organize a closet or the garage, but in the long run, being organized will save us time later when we are in a time crunch.
+It may take some time upfront to organize a closet or the garage, but in the long run, being organized will save us time later when we are in a time crunch.

 Save Gas:

 Every time we have to go back to the grocery for a forgotten dinner ingredient, we are wasting gas.
-It is obviously more efficient to get everything we need the first time.
+It is more efficient to get everything we need the first time.
 So take the time to make a list of everything you need and get all your shopping done on the first trip.

 Save Stress: